| Description:

 rates and through freight rates shall be maintained.

-effective that date provided for in Sub-paragraph (g) (i) above, basic daily rates
+(ii) Effective July 1, 1968, after application of the increaseeffective that date provided for in Sub-paragraph (g) (i) above, basic daily rates

 of pay, other than standard, of conductors, brakemen and flagmen employed in